rtomasa/gpio-joystick-rpi/README.md

 # GPIO Joystick Driver for Raspberry Pi 5

-This repository contains the GPIO Joystick Driver for Raspberry Pi 5, which allows using GPIO pins to connect arcade-style joysticks with digital buttons.
+This repository provides a GPIO Joystick Driver for the Raspberry Pi 5, enabling the use of GPIO pins to connect arcade-style joysticks with digital buttons.

+Please note that this driver is primarily developed for the **RGB-Pi JAMMA 2** hardware.
+Its structure and functionality may change at any time to meet the evolving requirements of that device.
+Long-term compatibility with other or third-party configurations is therefore not guaranteed.

 ## Features